-Twenty-five Portland cement units in MANE-VU are located at BART-eligible facilities with significant visibility impacts on Class I areas in the region.
-At these facilities, states are considering installation of SO_2 scrubbers at 10 of these units, which would significantly reduce the amount of SO_2 emitted from this sector.
-If installed, scrubbers at these units would result in a decrease in emissions of 19,000 tons of SO_2 annually.
+Twenty-five Portland cement units in MANE-VU are located at BART-eligible sources with significant visibility impacts on Class I areas in the region.
+At these sources, states are considering installation of SO2 scrubbers at 10 cement kilns at these sources, which would significantly reduce the amount of SO2 emitted from this sector.
+If installed, scrubbers at these kilns would result in a decrease in emissions of 19,000 tons of SO2 annually.

-Another BART control option being considered in the region is fuel switching.
-Units considering this option could decrease annual SO2 emissions by 230 tons.
-Eleven units in this sector either have existing controls that will likely satisfy BART, or control information for SO2 is currently unknown.
+Another BART control option being considered for cement kilns in the region is fuel switching.
+Units considering this option for kilns could decrease annual SO_2 emissions by 230 tons.
+Twelve units in this sector either have existing controls that will likely satisfy BART, or control information for SO_2 is currently unknown.

 Control technologies under consideration for NO_X at cement plants were varied according to our survey information.
-Low NO_X burners are a possible control option for uncontrolled units.
+Low NO_X burners are a possible control option for uncontrolled cement kilns.
 This is a mid range cost option that could result in an annual decrease of 430 tons of NO_X emitted from three units.
 Another possible control option is Low NO_X burners with mid-kiln firing.
 At a mid level cost, this technology could result in a decrease of 3400 annual tons of NO_X emissions at units where this option is applicable.
 SCR installation is being considered at one unit, also a mid level cost option that could decrease emissions from unit by 480 tons annually.
 SNCR control technology is a mid level cost option, which if in place at units considering this option, could result in a decrease of 2900 tons of NO_X emissions.
 Ten of the 25 units in this category either have existing controls that will likely satisfy BART or controls for NO_X are currently unknown.